CaskAle/summit-pi-project/summit-pi.md

 This document is located at: <https://github.com/CaskAle/summit-pi-project>

+If you are not comfortable with linux, you may want to read the section on [Useful Linux Commands](#useful-linux-command) before continuing.

+You will very likely wish to keep these instructions active for reference while hopping to the various links referenced within.
+To do this, right click on the links and select **Open in new tab**.

 ## IBM Network Considerations

-- You will likely not be able to use the IBM WiFi when running your Raspberry Pi as a headless device (no keyboard or display).
-This is due to the fact that these is no way to enter the appropriate user and password info required to connect.
+- You will likely not be able to connect the Raspberry Pi as a headless device (no keyboard or display) to the IBM WiFi network.
+This is due to the fact that there is no way to enter the appropriate user and password info required to connect.

 - If your site has Ethernet, it may be an option.
 However, it will take some special preparations to ensure that each Raspberry Pi has a unique name.
 Without a unique name, it will be very difficult to connect remotely to the device.
 This is acomplished by [setting a unique hostname](#set-a-unique-hostname).